camrun91/archivist-sync/CONTRIBUTING.md

 **For Beta Testing:**
 1. Merge your feature to `staging`
-2. Update versions in `module.json` and `package.json`
+2. Push to `staging` → automatic beta release created with auto-incrementing build number
-3. Push to `staging` → automatic beta release created
+3. No version bump needed!
+(Only update version when targeting a new release)

 **For Production Release:**
 1. Update `CHANGELOG.md` with release notes